ash-project/ash/documentation/topics/advanced/multitenancy.md

 In this case, if you were to try to run a query without specifying a tenant, you would get an error telling you that the tenant is required.

 Setting the tenant is done via `Ash.Query.set_tenant/2` and `Ash.Changeset.set_tenant/2`.
 If you are using a [code interface](/documentation/topics/resources/code-interfaces.md), you can pass `tenant: ` in the options list (the final parameter).
-If you are using an extension, such as `AshJsonMyDomain` or `AshGraphql` the method of setting tenant context is explained in that extension's documentation.
+If you are using an extension, such as `AshJsonApi` or `AshGraphql` the method of setting tenant context is explained in that extension's documentation.

 Example usage of the above: